-The coop pictured above is stocked at My Pet Warehouse and is a suitable size for 2 or 3 hens.
+The coop pictured above is suitable size for 2 or 3 hens.
 This is a good flock size to provide tasty eggs for a family!
 Although it comes with adequate security against foxes, we strongly recommend that you fox-proof this and similar coops.

 Listed below are ways that you can predator proof a mobile chicken coop:

 Many chicken coops come with relatively sturdy wire mesh however to ensure that foxes cannot break in; it’s wise to install something a bit tougher.